ZoneTsuyoshi/lock/README.md

-Repository regarind sequential update Kalman filter (SUKF)
+Repository w.r.t Linear Operator Construction with Kalman Filter (LOCK)

-- This repository includes sequential update Kalman filter (SUKF), local SUKF (LSUKF) and parametric SUKF (PSUKF).
+- This repository includes linear operator construction with Kalman filter (LOCK), local LOCK (LLOCK), and spatially uniform LOCK (SLOCK).

 # How to use
 We provide examples in `examples` directory.
-For instance, if you would like to use SUKF, please check `examples/sukf_example.ipynb`.
+For instance, if you would like to see results of damped oscillation model, please check `examples/damped_oscillation_model.py`.